 In Figure 49 you can also see a donut sprite that was chosen from the sprite library.
-You do this by clicking on the sprite icon (little figure with big hair) to the left of the brush.
+You do this by clicking on the sprite icon (the cat face) at the bottom right of the sprite area.
 The donut sprite will be added to the game later.